ialbert/biostar-central/pipeline/readme.md

 **To run**

-# specify workdir,spec file and template in test.sh and run
+Specify workdir,spec file and template in test.sh and run

 bash test.sh

-Result report is in index.html
+Result report is in templates/metabarcode_qc/index.html